brandondrew/CapsLock/README.md

 ### Shifter

-- A more convient shift for most case
+- A more convenient shift for most cases
 - Semicolon`;` and Quote  `'` have some special treatment, makes input `!=` and `:=`  easier

 | Origin             | Maps to | Comment                  |